ofiwg/libfabric/fabtests/man/fabtests.7.md

 *-b[=oob_port]*
 : Enables out-of-band (via sockets) address exchange and test synchronization.
 A port for the out-of-band connection may be specified as part of this option to override the default.
+When specified, the input src_addr and dst_addr values are relative to the OOB socket connection, unless the -O option is also specified.

 *-E[=oob_port]*
 : Enables out-of-band (via sockets) address exchange only.
 A port for the out-of-band connection may be specified as part of this option to override the default.
 Cannot be used together with the '-b' option.
+When specified, the input src_addr and dst_addr values are relative to the OOB socket connection, unless the -O option is also specified.

 *-U*
 : Run fabtests with FI_DELIVERY_COMPLETE.